Wednesday, 13 November 2019

 Up above in heaven observe then my maddening laughter

-In rapture I am like wind, fire, thunder and spanking light
+In rapture I am like the wind, fire, thunder and spanking light

 Turning into a joyful music, a luminous light I begin to shine